X01XX/forth-memory-management/README.md

   gforth example2.fs  \ Shows my favorite equation, Understanding = ~A + ~B.
                       \ See more detailed notes under the UES-Forth project.
                       \ UES-Forth is a large application that uses this code to make 25 different structs and 20 struct lists.
-                      \ At end it deallocates around two thousand struct instances, checks for memory leaks, and nothing left on the Forth stack.
+                      \ At end it deallocates around two thousand struct instances, checks for memory leaks, and anything left on the Forth stack.

   gforth example3.fs  \ Shows lists of lists of regions.